front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 ## A friendly community

-First of all, we wanted to thank every attendees, speakers and of course organizers for the atmosphere during the conference.
+First of all, we want to thank every attendees, speakers and of course organizers.
+It was a wonderful event thanks to you.

 Everyone was keen to share insights and answer questions, which led to very interesting discussions.